Judge reimposes nationwide injunction against Trump’s asylum rules

 The Supreme Court is considering a request by the administration to allow the new restriction.

+“Immigration and border security policy cannot be run by any single district court judge who decides to issue a nationwide injunction,” the statement says.
+“This ruling is a gift to human smugglers and traffickers and undermines the rule of law.”

-Tigar had once before imposed a nationwide injunction.
-But a panel of the U.S. Court of Appeals for the 9th Circuit said the four immigrant-rights organizations challenging the restriction had not presented enough evidence to warrant a nationwide injunction.
+Tigar, an Obama administration appointee in the Northern District of California, had once before imposed a nationwide injunction.

+But a U.S. Court of Appeals for the 9th Circuit panel said the four immigrant-rights organizations challenging the restriction had not presented enough evidence to warrant a nationwide injunction.

 The panel said the injunction should apply only in the border states within the 9th Circuit, California and Arizona.
 That removed the restriction in Texas and New Mexico.
 A U.S. Citizenship and Immigration Services official, speaking on the condition of anonymity due to the matter’s sensitivity, said the new rule is being applied along the border in those states.

 Tigar said he interpreted the 9th Circuit’s ruling to mean he was free to reimpose the nationwide injunction if there were evidence to warrant it.
-Because some of the organizations have clients outside the 9th Circuit, he said, only a nationwide injunction would supply the relief to which they were entitled, the judge said.
+Because some of the organizations have clients outside the 9th Circuit, he said, only a nationwide injunction would supply the relief to which they were entitled.

 Groups challenging the asylum rules change say it upends, without congressional approval, a 40-year-old policy of considering asylum for those who can show that they faced persecution or violence in their home countries.